assetgraph/assetgraph-builder/README.md

 removed by `buildProduction`.

 The second argument for `TR` and `TRPAT` is optional.
-It will be used as the default value if the key isn't found in an .i18n file.
+It will be used as the default translated value if the key isn't found in an .i18n file.
 This is very useful when you haven't yet translated your project.
 That way you don't need to create the .i18n files before you actually have something to put in them.